Summary

 Microsoft SPLA License Review (Self-Assessment)

 There is another kind of a SPLA License Review Notice.
-This practice started in Europe in 2022 but has since spread to other regions including North America.
+This practice started in Europe in 2022 but has since spread to other regions, including North America.

 Although its template bears similarities with the SPLA License Review we discussed above, the process is fundamentally different.
-It also begins with "Microsoft has the right to verify software license compliance" and proceeds to say.
+It begins with "Microsoft has the right to verify software license compliance" and proceeds to say.
 "Microsoft requests you to complete an internal self-assessment process".

 The good thing is, if you decide to comply, you won't share any data unless you decide to share some of it – read further.
 They want your declaration, not your inventory.

-Importantly though, it's not an audit that you agreed to contractually.
+Importantly, though, it's not an audit that you agreed to contractually.

 What does the notice look like?